-8 cups popped popcorn (I have a microwavable bowl that I use with kernals but you can also use plain microwavable bags if you have to)
+• 8 cups popped popcorn (I have a microwavable bowl that I use with kernels but you can also use plain microwavable bags if you have to)

-1 package (4 serving size) any flavor Jello – not the sugar free kind.
-Gross.
+• 1 package (4 serving size) any flavor Jello – not the sugar-free kind.
 We used cherry.
-Amazeballs.

-Place margarine and corn syrup in small saucepan on medium heat and stir until butter is melted.
+Place butter and corn syrup in small saucepan on medium heat and stir until butter is melted.
 Add sugar and Jello.
 Stir to combine and until Jello is completely dissolved.